rhinejoel/portfolio/README.md

 ## Built With
 HTML, CSS and JS understanding fundamentals of web development.
+Deployed on Hostinger.

 * [![HTML][HTML]][HTML-url]
 * [![CSS][CSS]][CSS-url]